Fax for Chiropractors: Insurance, PI Cases, and Patient Records

 The reverse happens too.
 Primary care doctors refer patients to chiropractors, and those referrals arrive with medical histories, medication lists, and relevant imaging.
 When a patient switches chiropractors or relocates, their full record needs to transfer.
 The standard method is a signed authorization followed by a fax of the complete chart.

-Every fax with PHI should also include a HIPAA-compliant cover page with a confidentiality notice.
+Every fax with PHI should also include a HIPAA confidentiality cover page with a confidentiality notice.
 If a fax goes to the wrong number, the cover page instructs the recipient to destroy the document and notify the sender.
 It is a simple step that protects your practice.

 Replacing the Office Fax Machine